 The larger sensory trunk divides into the auriculotemporal, lingual, and inferior alveolar nerves.
 They provide sensation to:

 The lingual nerve lies anterior to the inferior alveolar nerve and first descends deep to the lateral pterygoid muscle and superficial to the medial pterygoid muscle.
-From the lower border of the lateral pterygoid muscle the nerve passes obliquely forward between the medial pterygoid muscle and the inner aspect of the ascending ramus until it reaches the bottom fold of the pterygomandibular space.
-At the height of the posterior mylohyoid line it exits the space and curves anteriorly to take a longitudinal direction.
-For a short distance it lies close to the lingual cortex of the inner mandibular angle (temporal crest), the retromolar trigone and third molar region.
-Towards the oral cavity it is covered by the mucous membrane and the posterior tail of the submandibular gland, so that it can often be visualized as a pale shade by tautening the soft tissues of the posterior glossoalveolar sulcus.
-On its course to the dorsum and the tip of the tongue it then turns medially and crosses the lateral side of the superior pharyngeal constrictor, styloglossus and hyoglossus muscles to split into its terminal branches.
+From the lower border of the lateral pterygoid muscle, the nerve passes obliquely forward between the medial pterygoid muscle and the ascending ramus's inner aspect until it reaches the bottom fold of the pterygomandibular space.
+At the posterior mylohyoid line-height, it exits the space and curves anteriorly to take a longitudinal direction.
+For a short distance, it lies close to the lingual cortex of the inner mandibular angle (temporal crest), the retromolar trigone, and the third molar region.
+Towards the oral cavity, it is covered by the mucous membrane and the posterior tail of the submandibular gland so that it can often be visualized as a pale shade by tightening the soft tissues of the posterior glossoalveolar sulcus.
+On its course to the dorsum and the tongue's tip, it turns medially and crosses the lateral side of the superior pharyngeal constrictor, styloglossus, and hyoglossus muscles to split into its terminal branches.

 The inferior alveolar nerve (IAN) is the largest branch of the mandibular nerve and carries sensory and motor fibers.
-On its way from the infratemporal fossa and mandibular foramen at the medial surface of the ascending ramus it descends in a parallel route (posterior and lateral) to the lingual nerve.
+On its way from the infratemporal fossa and mandibular foramen at the medial surface of the ascending ramus, it descends in a parallel route (posterior and lateral) to the lingual nerve.
 The mylohyoid nerve branches off posteriorly just before the main nerve enters the mandibular foramen.
 The mylohyoid nerve runs inferiorly and anteriorly in the mylohyoid groove and further forward into the digastric triangle.
 It provides motor innervation to the mylohyoid muscle and the anterior belly of the digastric muscle.
 It provides sensory fibers that supply a small circular zone of skin above the mental protuberance.

 The IAN is accompanied by the inferior alveolar vessels in its course through the mandibular canal.